ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * List Zookeeper state for Mesos Elasticsearch
   * Go to Weave Scope and login to the Zookeeper container

-### Weave Scope

-* Go to http://host:4040 to see the Weave Scope UI.
-  * Check that all minimesos containers are running.
-* Login to the Zookeeper container
-  * Find `zkCli.sh` and start the shell.

-### Marathon

-* Go to the Marathon endpoint
-  * Click 'Create'.
-Click the 'Docker container settings' and fill in `nginx` as the Docker image.
-Now click '+Create'.
-* Check if nginx is running
-  * NOTE: In regular Mesos you can click on the task and the link to jump to the nginx endpoint.
-This does not work on minimesos because the nginx container uses a different network stack than Marathon because Marathon runs in a container.
-In a production Mesos cluster Marathon, the Mesos Agent and the containers all use the host's network stack.
-An upcoming feature in Mesos called 'IP Per container' will change this situation but this is not supported yet.
-* Check the Weave Scope UI to see your nginx container

 ### Wordpress exercise